Text as research data

 • text coordinates

-It is useful for the metadata to specify which object types are relevant for the data being described.
-However, different object types require different forms of description, and the wide-ranging uses of text data make it impossible to recommend a single standard.
-In addition, many researchers already work according to standards that are relevant to their particular study, in which case it is sensible to make use of the fact that there already exists information that is structured in a standardized way.
+It is helpful for metadata to specify which object types are relevant to the data being described.
+However, different object types require different forms of description, and the diverse uses of text data make it impossible to recommend a single standard.
+In many cases, researchers already use standards that are relevant to their particular field or study.
+In such cases, it is advisable to make use of that existing structured and standardized information.

-SND’s data description form is largely based on DDI, but researchers should also ensure that the standardized information they have compiled is preserved in its original format, and preferably state in the dataset description that the data follow a particular standard, or possibly several different standards.
+SND’s data description form is largely based on the DDI metadata standard, but researchers should ensure that any standardized information they have compiled is preserved in its original format.
+It is also good practice to state in the dataset description which standard or standards the data follow.

 Examples of metadata standards for text-based research